-In the concept of adopting a harmonized framework for the assessment of the energy performance of buildings and the energy need of dwellings, buildings and districts Energy, the definition of the exact geolocation of an EPC in the real 3D world and in real-time/near-real-time framework is of great importance.
+In the concept of adopting a harmonized framework for the assessment of the energy performance of buildings and the energy need of dwellings, buildings and regions Energy, the definition of the geolocation of an EPC in the real 3D world and in real-time/near-real-time framework is of great importance.

-- The correct geolocation of a dynamic EPC will significantly enhance the comprehension of the energy performance status of each dwelling/building at a specified monitored time frame. - Newly generated EPCs will be able to adopt a spatial and visual connection of a building's exact location with other important climatic factors (climate change indices, neighbourhood greenness, incoming sunlight etc.). - Exploration of innovative geolocation practices to overcome the lack of already available cadastral data.
+- The correct geolocation of a dynamic EPC will significantly enhance the comprehension of the energy performance status of each dwelling/building at a specified monitored time frame - Newly generated EPCs will be able to adopt a spatial and visual connection of a building's location with other important climatic factors (climate change indices, neighbourhood greenness, incoming sunlight etc.) - Data on EPCs issued by D^2EPC framework can be correctly exploited to produce and visualize statistics for EPC documentation

-The aim of this part is to present a geolocation concept and how this digital tool can contribute to the D^{2EPC} .
+The aim of this part is to present a geolocation concept and dEPC statistics generation and visualisation tool.